Samuele Dalla Bona: Napoli

 At the end of the championship he returned to Milan, but after a few weeks he signed for Napoli, then in the Italian Serie B league, on free transfer, despite still having a year left in his contract.
 Dalla Bona had a positive start at Napoli, with the club performing well in Serie B. His contributions to the team included a particularly stunning goal, a left footed volley from outside the box against Treviso.
 However, as Napoli made their return to Serie A, Dalla Bona was again regularly left out of the starting line, with Napoli signing new players.

 On 4 February 2009, Dalla Bona announced that he had left Napoli and was hoping to train with West Ham United to secure a permanent contract under former Chelsea teammate Gianfranco Zola.
 Dalla Bona announced he had rejected an offer from Serie B side Triestina because of this.
-He ultimately failed to secure a contact with West Ham, and after another unsuccessful training spell with Fulham, he returned to Napoli.
+He ultimately failed to secure a contract with West Ham, and after another unsuccessful training spell with Fulham, he returned to Napoli.

 On 7 August 2009, Iraklis signed Dalla Bona on loan from Napoli for a season.
-However, he failed to adjust in the team, mainly due to lack of fitness and his contract was terminated in December 2009, after making just three appearances (all as a substitute) in competitive matches.
+However, he failed to adjust in the team, mainly due to lack of fitness, and his loan was terminated in December 2009, after making just three appearances (all as a substitute) in competitive matches.
 On 1 February 2010, he was signed by third division side Verona.

 On 31 August 2010, he was loaned to Atalanta.
 However, Dalla Bona failed again to adjust to the team, and by the end of the season managed just a single appearance, in the Coppa Italia.